HighStakesSwitzerland/.github/profile/README.md

 # Our IBEX Loyalty Program

-## We enable stakers to earn ATOM, whatever the cryptocurrency they stake
+## We enable stakers to earn extra $ATOM, whatever the cryptocurrency they stake

 Learn more: <b><a href="https://highstakes.ch/earn-ibex/" target="_blank">The IBEX Loyalty Program</a></b> and access our app at <b><a href="https://app.highstakes.ch/" target="_blank">https://app.highstakes.ch/</a></b>!